choinker/art-finder/README.md

 Add an intercom thing like Lofty.ai to msg founder

 Add a navbar to go between home, favorites, settings, logout, etc

+Authentication using password package, using JWT instead of sessions

 BUGS